 Food & Yard Waste - Apartment/Condo Owners

-Starting January 1, 2015, the City of Seattle will no longer allow food and compostable paper, including food-soiled pizza boxes, paper napkins and paper towels, in the garbage.
-Starting January 1, 2016 fines will be issued for garbage containers with too much food waste or recyclables.
+The City of Seattle does not allow food and compostable paper, including food-soiled pizza boxes, paper napkins and paper towels, in the garbage.

 By law, Seattle apartment and condominium properties of five or more units must provide a food waste collection cart for residents to use.